 Offering endless opportunities to explore Italy's arts, history, and culture, Florence is still small enough that you can feel at home in a very short time.
 Live your Tuscan dream on our three-week immersion program in Florence— designed with the right balance between scheduled activities and language lessons and time to pursue personal interests.

 Enjoy independent living in a fully furnished apartment with modern amenities.
 Apartments are within walking distance to historic sites, activities, and markets.
-You’ll feel confident about getting around on your own by attending language lessons (12 hours a week) held in classrooms, museums, and cafés.
+You’ll feel confident about getting around on your own by attending language lessons held in classrooms, museums, and cafés.
 Get to know fellow travelers during scheduled excursions or activities each week.
 For example, you’ll see Michelangelo’s work at the Accademia and San Lorenzo church, view masterpieces at the Uffizi, stroll through the Boboli Gardens, meet with artisans in their workshops, and attend market visits and a cooking class.
 Plus, planned day-trips to Siena and Bologna take you beyond Florence.
 Our resident tour manager provides you with support to help tailor your time with optional activities, such as wine tastings, hiking, painting or cooking lessons, and more.

 Days 1 & 2 — U.S., Florence, Italy

 Depart the U.S. on independent overnight flights.
 Upon arrival in Florence, transfer to the city center.
-Settle into your apartment and meet your Travel Director, a Florentine local who will handle all program logistics and will be available daily to assist with sightseeing arrangements, dinner reservations, shopping suggestions, and any other assistance you may require.
+Settle into your apartment and meet your Tour Manager, a Florentine local who will handle all program logistics and will be available daily to assist with sightseeing arrangements, dinner reservations, shopping suggestions, and any other assistance you may require.
 Gather for a briefing to ensure you are fully informed about the program and all the latest news in Florence, followed by a welcome reception and dinner.
 (D)